kibotu/proxy-lab.sh/README.md

 - **`[local_router]` lines missing from the log** — the domain isn't in the domains file in use (`domains.yaml`, or the one you passed to `proxy-lab start`).

 Still stuck?
-[Open an issue](https://github.com/kibotu/proxy-lab.sh/issues) with the exact error line — the scripts are meant to fail loudly, so that line usually has the answer.
+[Open an issue](https://github.com/kibotu/proxy-lab.sh/issues) with the exact error line — the scripts are meant to fail loudly, so that line usually has the answer. what changed per version.
+The [Releases page](https://github.com/kibotu/proxy-lab.sh/releases) has the tags and diffs.
+Both are built by the CI and release workflows above.

 ## Contributing